SynteLang/SynteLang/README.md

 >OSS sound driver (FreeBSD) ◊
 >Go programming language installed ◊
 >Desire to learn about audio synthesis
+>Unicode support

-Linux and ALSA driver should work without modifications, but latest commits may not be tested.
+Linux with ALSA driver should work without modifications, but latest commits may not be tested.
 It is not known at present what the performance will be on other systems. ◊ The terminal emulator that has been used for development and testing is Alacritty.
 It works well on cool-retro-term.
 You may experience flickering in some terminal emulators due to the incomplete UI.

 The source code is as yet unlicensed so be wary of distributing or hosting the code, as-is, compiled, modified or otherwise. ◊